schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/things_to_do.md

 <p>
   <strong style="color:#0A9396">Woerden</strong><br>
   If you would like to visit <a href="https://www.beleefwoerden.com/nl">Woerden</a>, Marijne's hometown, we recommend going on a sunny Saturday.
+Keep in mind that stores and most restaurants are closed on Sundays in Woerden.
 You will not find a more picturesque Dutch town, it even has a windmill you can visit!
 If you want more Woerden specific tips, or even a personal tour, contact us.
 </p>